At Charles Sturt University we want to make sure that you have the skills to succeed at university from day one. That’s why we have Study Link.

 There are six categories of Study Link subjects.

 - Transition subjects

 So, you can take a subject that will, say, prepare you to take the step from TAFE to university study.
 You could brush up on your grammar skills.
 You can take a subject to familiarise yourself with statistics, calculus, anatomy or physics.

-All students starting at CSU will also be enrolled in the Introduction to Learning Online subject.
-This gives you the chance to familiarise yourself with the online learning environment used across CSU – by both on-campus and online students.
+All students starting at Charles Sturt University will also be enrolled in the Introduction to Learning Online subject.
+This gives you the chance to familiarise yourself with the online learning environment used across the uni – by both on-campus and online students.